My story

 Chris designing on iPad

-While I'm still in the early stages of rebuilding my business, I'm committed to bouncing back, and as I write this in August 2023, I've just relaunched my business (now named Healthy Designs), launched a new website, and have just relocated to the coastal town of Peregian Beach on the beautiful Sunshine Coast, Queensland.
+While I'm still in the early stages of rebuilding my business, I'm committed to bouncing back, and as I write this in August 2023, I've just relaunched my business (now named Healthy Designs), developed a new website (this one), and have just relocated to the coastal town of Peregian Beach on the beautiful Sunshine Coast, Queensland.
+Stay tuned for more of my story as it continues to be written...

 Thanks for reading